chase-west/chase-west/README.md

 I got more serious when I was 14.

-🏋️ Outside of coding a great passion of mine is weightlifting and I hope to incorporate it into a project soon.
+🏋️ Outside of coding a great passion of mine is weightlifting and I hope to incorporate it into more projects soon.

 🏆 My best project is my recipes app for weightlifting.
 It helped me develop really important skills in SQL and python.